Skip to content

 DeploymentEnvironment-scoped credentials/permissionsRequire approval gate and audited actor context

-• Require review before adding new external actions
+• Require a security review before adding any new external action

-• Is the source organization trusted and maintained?
+• Is the source organization trusted, active, and well-maintained?

-• Is the action pinned to immutable version?
+• Is it pinned to an immutable version?

-• Can the same task be achieved with native steps/internal action?
+• Could the same task be done with a native step or an internal action instead?

-• Is there a fallback plan if action is deprecated or compromised?
+• Is there a fallback plan if this action gets deprecated or compromised?

 6) Branch protection and deployment gating

-Pipeline hardening fails if repository governance is weak.
+Pipeline hardening falls apart if your repository governance is weak.
+Branch protection rules are the foundation everything else sits on.

-• Signed commit or provenance policy where appropriate
+• Signed commit or provenance policy where your risk profile warrants it

 StageRequired Controls